 Moreover, PGT-A can greatly reduce the chances of a patient having multiple pregnancies by providing information to select the optimal embryo for Single Embryo Transfer.

 - Couples with infertility concerns.

 - Couples with many failed IVF cycles.

 - Couples with a family history of chromosomal abnormalities.

 - Couples undergoing IVF treatment for other reasons.

-PGT-A can also synchronize with MIRA to increase the pregnancy rate: Maximizing the successful chances of best embryo transfer at the right time!
+PGT-A can also be done in conjunction with MIRA to increase the chance of implantation: Choose the best embryo transfer at the right time!

 Advantages of GGA PGT-A in Reproductive Medicine